Crystal Symphony

 Crystal Symphony is a cruise ship owned by Abercrombie & Kent and operated for Crystal Cruises.
 She was built in 1995 at Kværner Masa-Yards Turku New Shipyard, Finland.
 She is the oldest vessel in the Crystal Cruises fleet.

 Concept and construction

 Crystal Symphony was ordered in December 1992 and entered service in May 1995.

-The ship was docked in Sydney Harbour for the Olympics in 2000.
+The ship was docked in Sydney Harbour for the 2000 Summer Olympics.

 The ship was refitted a second time in 2006.
 This process, which cost US$23 million, was the largest refit ever for Crystal Cruises.
 During this refit, Crystal employed over 750 external workers to join the existing 545 crew to ensure a timely completion.
 The refit was done in BAE Systems Norfolk Ship Repair in Norfolk, Virginia.

 In 2009 Crystal Symphony underwent a third refit costing US$25 million.
 The refit was completed at Boston Ship Repair's South Boston Dry dock.

 In June 2012, the ship completed a two-week "extreme makeover" done by 1,100 workers (including the crew) at the Blohm + Voss docks in Germany.